mvolkmann/blog/src/progressive-web-apps.md

 A service worker is a kind of web worker.
 This means that its functionality is defined in a JavaScript source file and it runs in a background thread.
+The window or tab in which the associated web app is running can be closed and associated service workers can continue executing.

 Service workers have many use cases: